Yulia Putintseva

-Yulia Antonovna Putintseva (Ю́лия Анто́новна Пу́тинцева, /ru/; born 7 January 1995) is a Russian-born Kazakhstani professional tennis player.
-She achieved a career-high singles ranking of world No. 20 on 27 January 2025, and a best doubles ranking of No. 76 on 17 March 2025.
+Yulia Antonovna Putintseva (Ю́лия Анто́новна Пути́нцева, /ru/; born 7 January 1995) is a Russian-born Kazakhstani professional tennis player.
+She achieved a career-high singles ranking of world No. 20 on 27 January 2025, and a best doubles ranking of No. 57 on 16 June 2025.

 Putintseva has won three singles titles on the WTA Tour and is a three-time major quarterfinalist (twice at the French Open and once at the US Open).

 Personal life

 Yulia was born to Anton Putintsev and Anna Putintseva, and has a brother named Ilya.
 Born in Moscow, she resides in Boca Raton, Florida.
 She was introduced to sport by her father; she liked it, and was soon practising at Spartak Tennis Club in Moscow.
 Later, she moved to Paris to attend the Mouratoglou Tennis Academy, after winning an under-14s event.
 Her favourite surface is clay; her favourite tournaments are the Australian Open and US Open.
 Her tennis idols were Martina Hingis and Justine Henin.
 Since the beginning of June 2012 she has represented Kazakhstan.